sherlockode/SyliusMondialRelayPlugin/README.md

 ### Google API integration

-In order to show a map to select pickup points, you need to enable Google Map API for your token.
+In order to show a Google map to select pickup points, you need to enable Google Map API for your token.
 You can do it in the [Google Cloud Console](https://console.cloud.google.com).
 Then, update the plugin configuration: